layilin/SP23-33852/glossary.md

 - Body-ponds.
 A watershed in Antigua.

 - Bristol.
 City located in the southwest of England.
 Also one of England's most important sugar-refining cities in the eighteenth century.
 Although the initial steps of sugar production happened in the Caribbean, sugar was further refined in Britain before being sold to consumers there.
-Bristol became a center for sugar refining in part because it had ample supplies of limestone.

 - Cambria.
 Latin name for Wales.

-- Canary Islands.
-Islands in the eastern Atlantic Ocean relatively close to the coasts of Europe and Africa.
-Along with the Azores, Cape Verde Islands, and the Madeiras, they often served as waystations for Europeans voyaging from Europe or Africa to the Americas.
-As Grainger remarks, sugar cane was introduced by the Spanish and Portuguese to these islands in the fifteenth century.
-The sugar plantations that were established there became models for the ones that were subsequently established in the Caribbean.

-- Cape-Verd Islands.
-Islands in the eastern Atlantic Ocean relatively close to the coasts of Europe and Africa.
-Along with the Azores, the Canary Islands, and the Madeiras, they often served as waystations for Europeans voyaging from Europe or Africa to the Americas.
-As Grainger remarks, sugar cane was introduced by the Spanish and Portuguese to these islands in the fifteenth century.
-The sugar plantations that were established there became models for the ones that were subsequently established in the Caribbean.
+- Canary and Cape-Verd Islands.
+The Canary and Cape Verde Islands in the eastern Atlantic Ocean were relatively close to the coasts of Europe and Africa.
+Along with the Azores and the Madeiras, they often served as waystations for Europeans voyaging from Europe or Africa to the Americas.
+Sugar cane was introduced by the Spanish and Portuguese to these islands in the fifteenth century, and the sugar plantations that were established there became models for the ones that were subsequently established in the Caribbean.

 - Caraccas.
 Caracas, the capital of Venezuela.